 The 42nd Annual F-100 Western Nationals Truck Show rolled into Canyon RV Park in Anaheim, California this June, and the place rumbled with the sound of history on four wheels.
-Hosted by the legendary Pickups Limited Car Club of Orange County, the event has become the West Coast’s premier gathering for classic Ford trucks and their fans.
-From 1947–1983 Ford F-100 pickups to Mercury cousins and rare F-250 workhorses, the show honored tradition while showcasing modern creativity.
+Hosted by the legendary Pickups Limited Club of Orange County, the event has become the West Coast’s premier gathering for classic Ford trucks and their fans.
+Early to late model Ford F-series pickups were highlighted in the show that honored tradition while showcasing modern creativity.

 Engines at Dawn: The Scene in Anaheim

 Spectators and owners arrived early as the morning sun lit up polished chrome and weathered patina alike.
-Gates opened at 8 a.m., and by mid-day the Canyon RV Park was filled with hundreds of classic Ford trucks in California.
+Gates opened at 8 a.m., and by mid-day the Canyon RV Park was filled with hundreds of classic Ford trucks in California and neighboring areas.
 Enthusiasts poured in for just $10 a carload—an affordable ticket to vintage truck heaven.

 Show Highlights: Restorations, Customs, and Survivor Trucks